OKX Wallet Review 2026

 OKX Wallet currently supports Bitcoin, Ethereum, Solana, Polygon, Arbitrum, Optimism, Avalanche, BNB Chain, Aptos and Sui.
 That gives you access to roughly 80 native coins and 10000+ tokens across these networks.
 Whether that is enough depends entirely on what you hold and what you plan to do.

 Supporting 10 networks makes OKX Wallet one of the more versatile multi-chain wallets available.
-You can manage assets across different ecosystems without juggling multiple wallet apps.
-During my testing, switching between chains was straightforward.
-Token detection worked well on major chains, though I occasionally needed to add custom tokens on smaller networks.
+Users can manage assets across different ecosystems without juggling multiple wallet apps.
+Switching between chains is straightforward, and token detection works well on major chains, though custom tokens on smaller networks may need to be added manually.

 Supported chains at a glance: